ValeriiZhyla/spring_learning_notes/Spring Security/Configuring the Users with DataSource.md

-In practice the users are stored in some database and accessed via JDBC.
+In practice the users are stored in some database.
+If we want to work with this database with JDBC, we have to use an instance of _DataSource_.

-We have to add the data source, and Spring will inject it.
-If we add the [[H2 Database]] to dependencies, spring will start automatically.
+We have to add the _DataSource_, and Spring will inject it.
+If we add the [[H2 Database]] to dependencies, Spring will start automatically.

 ## Hardcoding the Users and Schema